Chapter 13 - Informed Consent and Documentation

 Basic Elements of Informed Consent

-- The disclosure of appropriate alternative procedures or course of treatment, if any, that might be advantageous to the subject;
+- The disclosure of appropriate alternative procedures or course of treatment, if any, that might be advantageous to the subject.
+Where applicable, informed consent must disclose to subjects when treatments identical to those offered by the research may be obtained outside of the research.

-- For medical research involving more than minimal risk, an explanation as to whether or not any compensation or any medical treatments are available if injury occurs during study participation;
+- For research involving more than minimal risk, an explanation as to whether or not any compensation or any medical treatments are available if injury occurs during study participation and, if so, what they consist of, or where further information may be obtained;

 - The identification of an individual who can be contacted by the subject for answers to questions related to the research, research-related injury, or their rights as a research subject;